Why Can Doctors Not Diagnose Medical Injuries?

 To a large extent, this all mirrors the debate within science of reductionism vs. holism, where the dominant narrative seeks to break everything into individual variables to understand nature while the holistic camp argues necessary qualities only emerge when you move beyond the reductionist level.
 I side with the holists and argue that much of the practice of medicine, especially the interesting parts, is missed by taking the reductionist approach.

-Sadly, as time moves forward, it always seem more and more lists or models are developed, and algorithms, believed to “optimize” medicine dominate a larger and larger portion of clinical practice.
+Sadly, as time moves forward, it always seems more and more lists or models are developed, and algorithms, believed to “optimize” medicine dominate a larger and larger portion of clinical practice.
 The main exception to this rule is psychiatry, where a large portion of the field is beginning to embrace the holistic biopsychosocial model since classical reductionist models often don’t hold up once the human mind is involved.

 One of the most frequent complaints from doctors (and their patients) is electronic medical records turning the practice of medicine into an exercise of asking questions to input enough data into an EMR to be able to bill insurance.
 As you would imagine, beyond this form of medical care making it challenging to develop a doctor patient relationship, or figure out the root cause of disease, it also makes it impossible for the physician to observe subtle details or the complexity of the patient in front of them.